Legal advice for your settlement agreement

 If your employer has offered you a settlement agreement, you should take advice from our experienced employment law solicitors who can advise and help you negotiate the terms of your agreement.

 At Nelsons, our team of specialist solicitors in Derby, Leicester and Nottingham can act as independent advisers for your settlement agreement.
 This means we are qualified solicitors with appropriate indemnity insurance in relation to providing that advice.

 Our team are also very experienced in advising senior executives on negotiating exit packages.

 To discuss how our specialist employment law solicitors can help you with a settlement agreement, please call 0800 024 1976 or contact us via our online enquiry form.

-If you wish to negotiate settlement terms that have been offered to you, we offer a fixed fee one hour appointment which is charged at £200 + VAT.
+If you wish to negotiate settlement terms that have been offered to you, we offer a fixed fee 45 minute appointment which is charged at £200 + VAT.

 "The employment department is very responsive, offering pragmatic legal solutions to some very complex issues."Client Feedback

 "Nelsons Solicitors Limited is rated for its 'excellent support' and 'professional expertise'…the group handles a range of contentious and non-contentious matters, from industrial relations, whistleblowing and TUPE issues, to redundancy and reorganisation matters and senior executive exits.
 It also provides strategic HR advice and assistance with disciplinary and grievance hearings and employee consultations.”Legal 500